 The Guarantors

-Some renters use guarantor services to reduce landlord risk, depending on income and eligibility.
+Some renters reduce landlord risk through guarantor services, depending on income and eligibility.

 Second Chance Locators

-Second Chance Locators provides rental education and housing resources for renters facing screening challenges, including evictions.
+Provides education and housing guidance for renters facing screening challenges, including evictions, without offering placement services.

 Frequently Asked Questions (FAQs)